On this page

 The profit and loss statement (also called an income statement) is a summary of income and expenses for your business over a period of time.
-It is prepared at regular intervals usually monthly and at financial year end.
+It's prepared at regular intervals – usually monthly and at the end of the financial year.

 Tips for doing a profit and loss statement:

-- do a profit and loss statement in order to analyse all income and expense categories
+- Create a profit and loss statement to analyse all income and expense categories.

-- try to do profit and loss statement monthly - you will get a better understanding of your income and costs
+- Try to complete a profit and loss statement monthly – you'll get a better understanding of your income and costs.

-- recognise areas that need more analysis, and take action before small problems become big problems (e.g. business expenses are increasing so you need to re-price your goods to keep making a profit)
+- Recognise areas that need more analysis, and take action before small problems become big problems, such as increased business expenses forcing you to re-price your goods to keep making a profit.

-- learn how to read financial statements, calculate profit and the cost of goods by attending a Financial management workshop.
+- Learn how to read financial statements, calculate profit and loss, and the cost of goods by attending a financial management workshop.

 Cash flow statement

 A cash flow statement is a summary of money coming into and going out of the business for a set time period.
-It is prepared monthly and at the end of the financial year.
+It's prepared monthly and at the end of the financial year.

-Operating activities are the day-to-day results of buying and selling of goods and services.
-They usually include:
+Operating activities are the day-to-day results of buying and selling of goods and services, and usually include: